 Running Windows XP Version 2002?

 We recently heard from a user that she encountered a freeze-up of the "Say It" and "Word Invaders" games.
-When restarting the course/game it apparently worked fine again.
-So far, we have been unable to replicate and correct the freeze-up and invite any users to let us know, if they encounter such problem.
+When she restarted the course/game it apparently worked fine again.
+So far, we have been unable to replicate and correct the freeze-up and invite any users to let us know if they encounter such problem.

-Since January 21, 2013 GamesforLanguage courses can be played on Apple devices using iOS6, and now also on iOS7 devices including the Ipad, Ipad Mini, and iphone.
-One caveat: Because Apple does not support the Flash Player on it's mobile devices, you will still need your laptop or desktop to record your voice.
+Since January 21, 2013 GamesforLanguage courses can be played on Apple devices using iOS6 or higher, including the iPad, iPad Mini, and iPhone.
+One caveat: Because Apple does not support the Flash Player on its mobile devices, you'll still need your laptop or desktop to record your voice.
 (Also, a small detail: "rolling-over" the foreign dialog in "The Story" will not give you the English translation.)
-Also, you may have to update your iOS6 device to the most recent OS version.
+And, you may have to update your iOS6 device to the most recent OS version.

 What are the best browsers to use with your program?